ryo-wijaya/sprout/docs/walkthrough.md

-# Mini Design Document and Remix Demo Flow
+# Walkthrough Text

+This is the walkthrough text requirement specified under **Code Implementation - Documentation**.

+**Sprout**: A blockchain-based job marketplace with dispute resolution, where clients and freelancers engage in job contracts with integrated escrow services and a DAO for handling disputes, all facilitated by smart contracts on the Ethereum network.

+**Basic flow**: Clients can post jobs that freelancers can apply for.
+Funds will be managed in a escrow.
+Reviews can be made post-job completion and there is a DAO to manage disputes.
+More details on the functional workflow can be found in the README file.

-This document contains a surface level overview of the contract functions.
+* This document contains a surface level overview of the contract functions.
 For more details on the design, please refer to Group 4's project report.

-This demo flow is designed for https://remix.ethereum.org/ and will focus on the happy paths for the application.
+* This demo flow is designed for https://remix.ethereum.org/ and will focus on the happy paths for the application.
 For proof of exception path validations, kindly refer to the test cases under `/test`.

+* This document will also be included in the report and in the repository for reference.